montoyo/webdisplays/README.md

 * Enhance crafts
 * Enhance models
 * minePad item texture seems to be transparent in some corners...
+* Change mod name to WD2
+* Put a limit on screen resolution

 ### Config elements
 * Site blacklist